-Heavy alcohol consumption can also take a major toll on your health.
-That is why insurance companies ask about your drinking habits as well as smoking habits.
-Those who drink more are likely to pay more for their insurance rates.
+Heavy alcohol consumption can also take a toll on your health.
+That is why insurance companies may ask about your drinking habits.
+Those who frequently drink are likely to pay more for their insurance rates.

 High-risk recreational activities, like skydiving, hang gliding, rock climbing, and scuba diving may increase your adrenaline, but it could also increase your life insurance rates.
 However, each insurer is different; where one life insurer may consider your hobby high risk, another may not.

 9. Your family history

 Those with a family history of serious illnesses such as heart disease and cancer, may find they pay more for life insurance.

 Women live longer than men as a general rule, which means they will pay generally lower rates for life insurance.